aolwyn/Leetcode/C/Module 5 - Arrays/README.md

 int numberOfElements = sizeof(unknown) / sizeof(unknown[0]);
 ```
 so cool trick - but how do we apply it?<br>
-short answer is that it makes it very easy to iterate through each element in a `for` loop when you know the number of elements.
+short answer is that it makes it very easy to iterate through each element in a `for` loop <strong>when you DON'T know the number of elements</strong>.
 ```C
 int unknown[] = {1,2,3,4,5};
 int numberOfElements = sizeof(unknown) / sizeof(unknown[0]);